hmenke/context-examples/GUIDE.md

 - **[Bibliographies the ConTeXt way][mkiv-publications]** Probably
     you read about `\setupbibtex` in [ConTeXt Mark IV an excursion][ma-cb-en].
-This mechanism has been superseded by the new `btx` mechanism which acts as a replacement for BibTeX entirely implemented in Lua.
+This mechanism has been superseded by the new `btx` mechanism which acts as a replacement for BibTeX, entirely implemented in Lua.
 Thanks to `btx` ConTeXt does not depend on external programs for processing bibliographies.
-    However, it only provides two different styles, `apa` as an author-year style and `aps` as a numeric style.
+    However, it only provides two different styles: `apa` as an author-year style and `aps` as a numeric style.
 A verbose style named [`ieee`][publ-imp-ieee] is in development.